 The following are examples of the proactive solutions we have created:

 - Offering meetings via telephone,

-- Utilizing technology to provide face to face meeting virtually through video conferencing,
+- Utilizing technology to provide face to face meetings virtually through video conferencing,

-- Cancelling and/or rescheduling events that fall outside of current guidelines.
+- Cancelling and/or rescheduling events that fall outside of current guidelines, and